rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 Shouldn't we be able to explore thoroughly the implications of our ideas, especially those that are most dear to us?

 First, what do we mean by faith?
-Before getting bogged-down in a long, semantic but worthy discussion of the differences between belief / faith / trust / confidence / knowledge, let us briefly acknowledge that a belief is roughly just something you would affirm, for whatever reasons, and that different beliefs come with different kinds of support and merit different degrees of confidence.
-Beliefs that are called "faith" are typically of great importance but only have very weak or absent evidence.

-First, what do we mean by faith?
 Before getting bogged-down in a long, semantic but worthy discussion of the differences between belief / faith / trust / confidence / knowledge,